5Understanding the Why

 • Enables automation: Computer can check compliance automatically

-5.2 Why CONTRACT Over Simple Rules
+5.2 Why PROVISION Over Simple Rules

 Traditional legal drafting: Each section states an isolated obligation.